thesheps/thesheps.github.io/_posts/2015-10-04-git-chess-for-the-win.markdown

 ---
-layout: post
 title: "GitChess - For the win!"
 date: 2015-10-04 11:31:00
 comments: true
-categories: chess git joy remote nerd geek
+categories:
+  - chess
+  - git
+  - joy
+  - remote
+  - nerd
+  - geek
 ---
 So I thought it might be a good idea to start including technical stuff in this technical/developer blog.
 Fairly recently, my best friend moved to gay Paris for business.
 Before leaving the country, we'd established a fun tradition of having a few